Barrancas, La Guajira

 Barrancas is a town and municipality in the Colombian Department of La Guajira.
 The municipality of Barrancas is located to the west of the Ranchería River in a valley between the Sierra Nevada de Santa Marta and Serranía del Perijá mountains.
-Barrancas has a total area of 742 km^{2} and at 40 meters over sea level.
-The average temperature is 28 °C throughout the year and distances from the capital of the Department of La Guajira, Riohacha.
+Barrancas has a total area of 742 km^{2} and an elevation of 40 meters above sea level.
+The average temperature is 28 °C throughout the year.
 It became a municipality in 1892.

 Its economy is based on agriculture and coal mining which is exploited by the Cerrejón coal mine.

 Geography

 Barrancas is located in the Guajira Peninsula in the Caribbean Region of Colombia, limiting to the east with the Bolivarian Republic of Venezuela; to the north with the municipalities of Hatonuevo and Albania; to the south with the municipality of Fonseca and to the west with the municipality of Riohacha.
 The municipality covers a total area of 742 km^{2} (286.5 sq mi) and is some 40 m (131 ft) over the sea level.

 The municipality of Barrancas lies in the Valley of Upar formed between the Sierra Nevada de Santa Marta (west) and the Serranía del Perijá (east) and within the basin of the Ranchería River.